Research and Innovation Proposals

 ambitious in this particular point, aiming to reach a large percentage of our current students.

-- Title: Energy power generation with a disc solar concentrator
+- Name Energy power generation with a disc solar concentrator

 -